-The next generation are also likely to have common attributes, but different to those of the founder generation, including:
+This present-day generation is also likely to have common attributes, but different to those of the founder generation, including:

 - A greater understanding of wealth-holding structures driven by a willingness to conduct their own research, access to online information and the media